near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

       1. Wait until the whale icon in the bottom-left corner is green once more
 1. Visit [this link](https://docs.kurtosistech.com/installation.html) to install the Kurtosis CLI (or upgrade it to latest if it's already installed)

-### Launch the local NEAR cluster in Kurtosis
+### Launch the local NEAR cluster in Kurtosis {#launching-cluster}

+For a brief video presentation put together by the Kurtosis team, be sure to check out [this link](https://www.loom.com/share/8a1b8e2138334a81a380f5d523fba27e).
+We'll now step through the requirements for getting the local cluster setup.

-1. Download [this script](https://github.com/kurtosis-tech/near-kurtosis-module/blob/develop/launch-local-near-cluster.sh) to somewhere on your local machine and run it.
+1. Download and run [this script](https://github.com/kurtosis-tech/near-kurtosis-module/blob/develop/launch-local-near-cluster.sh).
 An easy way to do this is as follows:
    1. Create a shell script on your local machine (by creating a file ending with `.sh`).
-   1. Copying the contents of the file to the shell script you created and save the file.
+   1. Copy the contents of the script into file you just created.
-   1. Run the script by going to the directory and running `./*.sh` where `*` is the name of the file.
+   1. Run the script by going to the directory and running `./path/to/your/script.sh`
-   1. If your terminal complains about permissions, give the file executable permissions by running `chmod +x *.sh`.
+   1. If your terminal complains about permissions, give the file executable permissions by running `chmod u+x /path/to/your/script`.

 This should print some very useful information such as the URLs for the wallet and explorer.
 The output should look as follows: